Astrid Carroll

-Astrid Carroll is a Scottish para swimmer.
+Astrid Carroll (born 2009) is a Scottish para swimmer.
+Born in Edinburgh, she has represented Great Britiain at the World Para Swimming Championships and Scotland at the Commonwealth Games.

+Personal life

+Carroll was born in Edinburgh, Scotland before moving to Holmfirth in 2012.

+Her sister Ursula Carroll also has Stargardt disease, and represented Team England at the 2026 Commonwealth Games.
+She also has a brother named Otto.

 Career

 On 6 August 2025, Astrid Carroll was selected to compete at the 2025 World Para Swimming Championships.
 She made her World Para Swimming Championships debut in Singapore in September and won a silver medal in the 100m breaststroke SB12 event and a bronze medal in the 100 metre backstroke S12 event.
+In April 2026, she was selected by Team Scotland for the 2026 Commonwealth Games.